A lack of knowledge about the home buying process is one barrier people often encounter. Another large barrier is on the topic of debt.

 Debt affects every other step of the home buying process, and we’ll talk about that in a moment.
 We’ll start with the number one barrier to homeownership that people cite: down payments.

 While this makes perfect sense, we think most people are not looking at the root cause of their problem.
 We believe they’re telling the truth about down payments being a big obstacle, but why can’t they save up a down payment?
-What’s preventing them setting aside the money they need to attain homeownership?
+What’s preventing them from setting aside the money they need to attain homeownership?

 The answer is most likely debt.
 Every dollar they commit to repaying debts is money that could be going into saving for a down payment.
-If they were able to pay off excessive debts, or even reduce their debt burden each month, they’d have more money available to save.
+If they were able to pay off excessive debts or even reduce their debt burden each month, they’d have more money available to save.

 Starting With a Smaller Down Payment